Darnell Coles: Coaching career

 In 2006, Coles was hired as the roving hitting instructor for the Washington Nationals organization.
 He was the manager of the Vermont Lake Monsters in 2007, and manager of the Class A Hagerstown Suns in 2008.
 In 2009 he was the hitting coach for the Triple-A Syracuse Chiefs.

 On October 10, 2013, Coles was selected to manage the Milwaukee Brewers Triple-A affiliate, the Nashville Sounds, after previously managing the organization's Double-A Huntsville Stars from 2012 to 2013.
 However, on November 25, the Detroit Tigers announced the hiring of Coles as assistant hitting coach.

 On October 23, 2014, the Milwaukee Brewers announced Coles replaced Johnny Narron as the hitting coach.
 He resigned after the 2018 season and became the hitting coach for the Arizona Diamondbacks.
 On June 10, 2021, Coles was relieved of his position with the club.

-The Washington Nationals hired Cole to be their hitting coach following the 2021 season.
+The Washington Nationals hired Coles to be their hitting coach following the 2021 season.

 On November 11, 2025, Coles was hired by the Atlanta Braves to serve as an assistant hitting coach.